claudy/gccsoundboard/README.md

 7. Narthex
 8. ALS

-### Bus 5 quirk
+### Mixbus 5 quirk
-If I turn up bus 5 all the way, it becomes audible from the main PAs. 😲 I think its the main PAs.
-Hard to say.
-Either way, I don't trust it now because I don't understand why that would happen.
+If I turn up bus 5 all the way, it becomes audible from the main PAs. 😲 I think I was hearing mixbus 5 in the main PAs.
+I don't trust it now because I don't understand why that would happen.

-### Bus 6 quirk
+### Mixbus 6 quirk
-Scribble strip display for Bus 6 is broken.
+Scribble strip display for bus 6 is broken.
 The channel works fine despite the lack of text in the scribble strip.

 ### AudioTechnica ATR2 mic input
-It is analog and it is terribly noisy.
-It is taking output from a mono aux jack (Aux Out 5 if I recall).
+It is analog-to-digital and is terribly noisy.
+The output from a mono aux jack (Aux Out 5 if I recall) being input via a 3.5mm mic input was not as good an idea as I thought.
 Clipping was an issue.
 Use it only as a last resort backup.

 ### Insert an FX to a channel
 In the FX section of the board is ability to simulate great classic compressors like the 1176 and LA-2A. 🤩 Someday I will get around to adding an LA-2A to the pastor mic.